Do you live in San Francisco? Want to make some extra money from home?

 Here’s how it works:

 1. Sign up for a free OhmConnect account and sync it with your online utility account.
-OhmConnect will give you a free $75 just for signing up!
+OhmConnect will give you up to $75 just for signing up!

 2. You must have an online account with one of these three utility companies to participate: Pacific Gas & Electric Company, San Diego Gas & Electric or Southern California Edison.